endodod/WikiGhost/README.md

 Ghost names inside guide text are auto-linked to their wiki entries.

 ### Game selector
-A game switcher in the header for Phasmophobia and two other titles (Abnormality, The Other Side) that are wired up as "coming soon" placeholders, so the app can grow beyond a single game later.
+A game switcher in the header for Phasmophobia and the two titles planned next — Abnormality and The Other Side — currently wired up as "coming soon" placeholders.
+The app shell is game-agnostic by design, so bringing a new game online is a matter of adding its data and views, not restructuring the app.

 ### Navigation model
 All tab switches, game switches, and detail-view selections (a selected ghost, item, map, or guide chapter) are synced to the URL query string via a custom history-backed hook ([useUrlParams](src/lib/useUrlParams.ts)).
 This means: